Chenbai404/Chenbai404.github.io/MasterCourse/Core/Semesster2/42028 Deep Learning/Readme.md

-# This txt is to descript different .py files function
+# Different .py files function
     Note: we only use the train dataset, which means the total images and labels are 7481